 (Watch the video interview by clicking the arrow)

 Note: Bob Hunkeler will be inducted into the Markets Group Hall of Fame at the Alts NY conference.
-Join us live to celebrate.
+Join us in person to celebrate.

 Transcript of video: